kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 ## Task 5: Train a Machine Learning model

 In this task, you will learn how to train a Machine Learning model in Microsoft Fabric using a dataset to make predictions and gain insights.
 Now that you've loaded the data, you can use it to train a machine learning model and predict customer churn.
 You'll train a model using the Scikit-Learn library and track the model with MLflow.

 1. On the **Notebook 1 page**, click the **+ Code** icon below the cell output to add a new code cell to the notebook.

    ![](./Images/8-7-25-l1-26.png)

-1. Enter the following code in it.
-If the **+ Code** icon isn't visible, hover your mouse below the cell to make it appear.
+   > **Note:** If the **+ Code** icon isn't visible, hover your mouse below the cell to make it appear.

+1. Enter the following code in the code cell.

     ```python
    from sklearn.model_selection import train_test_split